aburkleaux/ic2017-spark-monitoring-and-alerting/README.md

 * a users utilization of the service approaches the limit for their current plan
 * a user has a change in usage pattern that decreases the use of their service
 * a user has actively used the service for certain number of days
-* a user has experienced a high number of problems using the service